ESGF/esgf-test-suite/README.md

 ```
 Note: you can generate a nice htlm report with the option `--with-html` (default report file name is 'nosetests.html')

-* Run a set of tests according to the given nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))
+* Run a set of tests according to a nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))

 This command line executes only the basic tests:
 ```